callum-hart/immutable-styles/docs/advancedConcepts/discreteBreakpoints.md

 </a>
 ```

-However this throws a compile time error, since on screens wider than 500px the first rule-set overrides the second rule-set.
+However this throws a compile time error, since on screens wider than 500px the first ruleset overrides the second ruleset.

-<center>*</center>
+<p align="center">*</p>

 Discrete breakpoints makes media queries more predictable, since there’s no need to orchestrate overrides.
 Omitting overrides has made the order of media queries and their specificity irrelevant.
 Only the breakpoint size determines what styles apply which is far more intuitive and deterministic.